 - perform functions prescribed in the Environment Protection Regulations 2021.

 What you should know before applying to be an auditor

 There’s no training to become an EPA-appointed auditor.
 When applying, you must be able to show expertise and extensive experience relevant to working as an environmental auditor.
 You may have to show this across multiple areas, depending on the auditor category for which you apply.

-You’ll need an understanding of the Environment Protection Act 1970 and its associated:
+You’ll need an understanding of the Environment Protection Act 2017 and its associated regulations, standards and guidelines.

-We expect environmental auditors to keep up to date with any regulatory changes.
-They also need to understand the new Environment Protection Act 2017.
+We expect environmental auditors to keep up-to-date with any regulatory changes.

 How to apply to become an environmental auditor

 We will advertise our next round to appoint environmental auditors and call for applications.
 There’s no date for this currently.